-Imagine having... -a number of tools in your parenting toolbox in order to help you feel more while parenting a child who is very different from what you expected. -a support group and connection with other moms who do not judge you and who know all too well what you experience as a parent. -more laughter, joy and ease without needing your child to be any different from who and how they are. -time to get curious and feel empowered around how to create a life that fits you and your family.
+Imagine having... -a number of tools in your parenting toolbox in order to help you feel more while parenting a child who is very different from what you expected. -connection with other moms who do not judge you and who know all too well what you experience as a parent. -more laughter, joy and ease without needing your child to be any different from who and how they are. -time to get curious and feel empowered around how to create a life that fits you and your family.
 Right now this may all feel like it's only for other, lucky people and will never come true for you.
 However, if you are ready for something a little different than the typical parenting classes, this is the course for you!
 I am living proof that by using in my own life what I teach during this class is what I use each and every day and they have changed my life in the most amazing ways.
 This doesn't just have to exist in your imagination!

 What is Parenting the Child You Didn't Expect While You Were Expecting?

 It's an 8 Part Tele-Class (call in details will be emailed after you register and you will receive an mp3 recording plus written recap after each class)

 Next session starts in September

 Limited to 15 participants

 Margaret Webb’s Summer Survival and Parenting the Child classes have sustained me through parenting challenges related to my child's anxiety and ADHD.
 Through her classes, I’ve gained confidence in my ability to parent my son using resources around me and within myself—including nature, humor, and my own sense of what my child needs to grow and learn.
 Margaret’s coaching style is light-hearted, compassionate, and clear.
 I am so grateful to have found her! – L.G., mom to 9 year old